 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country 6.
-PEPs NC NC Absence of provisions related with PEPs Develop and issue specific regulations related with the control of PEPs taking into consideration all criteria indicated by FATF, as well as reference guides to determined standardized control mechanisms in all the regulated system.
-Wire transfers Innovative Products, Safety Boxes, Stock market transactions on behalf of clients, International Operations (forex trading, trading desk) Purchase of monetary instruments c) Among the distribution channels that may pose a greater risk are: Use of intermediaries or sub-agents, ATMs Electronic Banking Kiosks Regional Banking Mobile Banking (cell phone use).
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country ng Stock market transactions on behalf of clients, International Operations (forex trading, trading desk) Purchase of monetary instruments c) Among the distribution channels that may pose a greater risk are: Use of intermediaries or sub-agents, ATMs Electronic Banking Kiosks Regional Banking Mobile Banking (cell phone use).
+The FIU Manual was the subject of analysis by the entities involved in its application, supervision and execution, for the purpose of updating and clarifying the provisions of its content, as well as preserving the consistency and scope of same, through a structure that would facilitate its application.
+Subsequent to the consultation phase among the reporting entities, it has been prepared jointly by ABANSA, SSF and the FIU, a "Proposed Amendment to the FIU Manual", falling within the context of amendments to the Law presented to the Congress of the Republic.
+This proposal will be submitted to the office of the Attorney General of the Republic for the corresponding approval.
+6. PEPs NC Absence of provisions related with PEPs Develop and issue specific regulations related with the control of PEPs taking into consideration all criteria indicated by FATF, as well as reference guides to determined standardized control mechanisms in all the regulated system.
 Article 9-C The term politically exposed person, that natural person identified at the beginning or in the course of the contractual relationship, who serves or has served as senior public official in the national territory or country abroad, including their closest relatives, persons closely associated It will continue to consider National Politically Exposed Persons, those who had been listed in that capacity during the two years following the year in which they had resigned from office.
 When the officer has held the office of President or Vice President, the timeframe to considered a PEP is five years.
 The institutions, in accordance with Article 2 of this Act, must establish an internal policy for the identification of politically exposed persons, and must require its customers to update with additional information about said condition.
 The institutions should have reinforced policies and procedures for politically exposed persons, designed to comply with due diligence, especially in relation to the origin of their funds and monitor their operations considering its reasonableness and economic and legal justification .
-Any business relationship with a politically exposed person must have prior authorization, at least, from a senior executive institution.
-Regulation of the Law will develop the content in this article 7.
-Corresponde nt bank NC Absence of provisions related with Correspondence Banks and Develop and issue prudent regulations about potential activities of Correspondent Bank in El Salvador taking into account all The SSF approved the standard for the provision of correspondent banking services through the board in session No. CD-25/11 dated July 20, 2011 which is identified as NPB4-51 standard.
-Schedule 2.
-Which contains